RikoNyberg/meal_planner/README.md

 </details>

 ### 4. Previous meals
-To improve your meal plans I will add a constraint so that the system will not recommend similar meal plans that you have had in the same week.
-Without assigned constraints, the meal planner will suggest two different meals every other day.
+To improve your meal plans I have added a constraint so that the system will not recommend similar meal plans that you have had in the same week.
+This is done by locking used meals and releasing them evenly during a long period of time in random order.

+Without these improved constraints, the meal planner will suggest two different meals every other day.

 ### 5. Allergies
 Now I have added one optional allergy constraint which gives you a possibility to rule out any food that has Lactose.

-### 6.
+### 6. Improving the meal plans with better data
+In future these meal plans could be improved by going throught that Fineli data and cleaning.
+Also trying to find more relevant food/meal databanks could improve the quality and variety of these meal plans.

+### 7. The actula amount of energy of every meal
 The amount of energy (kcal or kJ) from a 1 gram of macronutrient is generally calculated as follows:
 - 1g of carbs = 4 kcal (17 kJ)
 - 1g of protein = 4 kcal (17 kJ)
 - 1g of alcohol = 7 kcal (30 kJ)
 - 1g of fat = 9 kcal (38 kJ)

 When calculating the energy sum of macronutrients of each food item in the [Fineli](https://fineli.fi/fineli/en/elintarvikkeet/resultset.csv) dataset, most of them are close to the informer `energy,calculated (kJ)`.
 To be exact 96.8% of the informed energy was within -10% to +30% of the calculated energy sum of macronutrients.

 However, there are some products that are extreme outliers.
 This might be caused by some ingredients that are not listed in macronutrient but are added to the `energy,calculated (kJ)`.
 For example **fibre, xylitol, and sorbitol** are not included in either sugar or carbs even though it clearly exists in the product energy calculated (kJ).